wikimedia/design-codex/packages/codex-docs/component-demos/combobox/combobox.md

 </cdx-demo-wrapper>

-### With footer content
+### With "no results" content

-A non-clickable footer can be added to the end of the menu via the `#footer` slot.
+A non-interactive "no results" message can be displayed via the `no-results` slot.
+If populated, this slot will automatically display when there are zero menu items.

 <cdx-demo-wrapper>